OpenMandriva Lx: OpenMandriva Lx 4.x

 OpenMandriva Lx 4.3 was released in February 2022.
-One of the notable changes in this version is that PipeWire became Mandriva's default sound server replacing PulseAudio.
+One of the notable changes in this version is that PipeWire became OpenMandriva default sound server replacing PulseAudio.

+OpenMandriva Lx 4.3 final release was announced on 7 February 2022.

+OpenMandriva Lx 5.x

+Version 5.0 of OpenMandriva Lx was released on 25 November 2023.

+OpenMandriva Lx 6.x

+Version 6.0 of OpenMandriva Lx was released on 20 April 2025.

+OpenMandriva ROME (the rolling edition)

 In January 2023 the OpenMandriva community released their "ROME" edition, a rolling distribution designed for individual users.
-This version will contain the latest versions of available software packages.
+This version will always contain the latest versions of available software packages.